Articles By David Fox

 Returnees: G Caris LeVert, G Zak Irwin, G Derrick Walton, G Spike Albrecht, G Aubrey Dawkins

-Outlook: Michigan was a preseason top 25 team before everything went wrong, chiefly an injury to star Caris LeVert.
+Outlook: Michigan was a preseason top 25 team before everything went wrong, starting with an injury to star Caris LeVert.
 Before falling to .500, Michigan reached an Elite Eight and a national championship game.
 Let’s give John Beilein another chance at this, especially after LeVert elected to return to school.

 Others of Note